 The book aims at a general audience, including Christian and non-Christian.
 It is written at a level which should be accessible to nearly anyone.
 As to what the book hopes to accomplish, Ross says, “My hope in writing is that readers will find this book’s focus on the science and creation content of Job a liberating experience in answering their questions and concerns about the Christian faith, in healing divisions within the church, and in challenging nonbelievers with evidence they’ve never yet considered.”
 (13) I believe Ross accomplishes this goal.

 This is not going to be a typical book review, where an argument is followed through each chapter to the conclusion.
 I did not notice such a progression.
 This could be because a) there isn’t one, apart from the above overall goal, or b) that I missed it because I listened to it as an audio book (3)I had the Kindle ‘read’ the book into a MP3 file on my computer, then I put this on my iPod.
-It seems to be a great way to get through a book, as I’m a slow reader, but I’m not certain what effect this may have on my recognition of things like progression of argument.; a first for me.
+It seems to be a great way to get through a book, as I’m a slow reader, but I’m … Continue reading; a first for me.
 What I will do instead is talk about some of the themes into which Ross groups his discoveries and investigation, and then talk about some of the discoveries I found to be most profound.

 The Prologue shares Hugh’s personal story of the ordeals and suffering he and his family underwent while he was writing the book.
 Aside from being a nice opportunity to get to know the author a bit better, it highlights the opportunity we sometimes have to learn and grow in the midst of suffering.
 Hugh notes that it impressed him greatly how, “Job did not waste his suffering.”
 (10)